 \section{Abstract}

-Torsors for affine groups are generalized in the super context by super-torsors for affine super-groups.
-We investigate those super-torsors by using the Hopf-algebra language and techniques.
+Torsors under affine groups are generalized in the super context by super-torsors under affine super-groups.
+We investigate those super-torsors by using Hopf-algebra language and techniques.
 It is shown in an explicit way that under suitable assumptions, every super-torsor arises from an ordinary torsor.
 Especially, the objects with affinity restriction, or namely, the affine super-torsors and the affine ordinary torsors are proved to be precisely in one-to-one correspondence.
 The results play substantial roles in ongoing construction of super-symmetric Picard-Vessiot theory.